boutroslab/cld_docker/MANUAL.md

 # CLD Manual

-`cld` can be called either with `--version`, printing its version number and copyrights, `--help` printing a more elusive help documentation and with `--task`.
+`cld` can be called either with `--version`, printing its version number and copyrights, `--help` printing a more elusive help documentation, or with `--task`.

 EXAMPLE to execute from the path containing all needed files: